k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 Depending which interface and/or schema the Discovery is executed on, the ```Plugin X``` settings are taken from the most specific rule.

 All the overrides are saved in the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder, the **pluginsOverride.discovery** file.
-It is created when the overrides are performed using the [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings.
+It is created when the overrides are performed using the [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings tab.

-Click [here](13_discovery_pipeline_settings.md) to learn about baseline configuration as well as override rules that can be viewed and updated via the Discovery Pipeline screen in the Catalog Settings.
+Click [here](13_discovery_pipeline_settings.md) to learn about baseline configuration as well as override rules that can be viewed and updated via the Discovery Pipeline screen in the Catalog Settings tab.